An old friend from long ago asked me today if I was alone in the world now?

 While you are here, be sure to take a look around the website at the many other blog posts with tips and strategies for all of us on the widowed path.
 If you enjoy them, be sure to subscribe to receive new posts directly into your email mailbox.
 It’s free to sign up and we guard your information as if it were our own, never selling or sharing your information.

 Sign up for free here https://widowlution.com/subscribe/ and never miss a new post.
 We even send you a free gift when you subscribe!
-An ebook copy of my first book!
+A list of snarky replies to all those insensitive remarks we all get, plus an additional surprise gift.
 You can also find inspiration, prayers, and quotes about grief at Pinterest at https://www.pinterest.com/mhoct6462/boards/

 © 2019 Widowlution, All rights reserved.